 Staff members are University employees who are not part of the instructional team for a course (i.e., not instructors or teaching assistants of any kind).
 Staff members include regular employees and all other student employees.
 Staff can be in academic roles like tutors, Study Zone leaders, writing fellows, and the like, or non-academic areas as dining services or orientation.

-It is important for students suspected of academic dishonesty to be able to seek support and guidance from staff.
-Staff are not automatically obligated to report any and all academic dishonesty students may disclose in the course of seeking their advice.
+It is important for students suspected of violating academic honesty policy to be able to seek support and guidance from staff.
+Staff are not automatically obligated to report any potential policy violations (unless the suspected academic dishonesty was practiced against them).
+All students suspected of violating academic honesty policy may choose to disclose their actions in the course of seeking a trusted staff member's advice.

-However, staff members are obligated to report academic dishonesty when it is directed at their position or their office.
-For example, staff members must report when a student lies to them for the specific purpose of gaining academic advantage or when a student falsifies their signatures on paperwork pertaining to academics.
+However, the Arts, Sciences & Engineering Academic Honesty Policy does requires staff members to report actions that violate the academic honesty policy to the Board when it is directed at their position or their office.
+In this situation, staff members cannot avoid reporting, and should not promise to keep the students' actions fully confidential.
+For example, staff members must report when a student lies to them for the specific purpose of gaining academic advantage, or when a student falsifies their signatures on paperwork pertaining to academics.

-Staff may encounter students who seek their advice about academic honesty, either as a general topic or because they are suspected of academic dishonesty.
+Staff may encounter students who seek their advice about academic honesty, either as a general topic or because they are suspected of violating the academic honesty policy.
 When advising students, staff should:

 - Connect the student with the right resources for their concern

 - Ensure the student knows how to access support for any distress they may experience